Learn the language of visual storytelling from award-winning illustrators.

 The Bay Area is home to independent animation and film studios, major technology companies, publishers, and groundbreaking art galleries.
 Our faculty, including some of the most widely respected illustrators and designers in California, use their industry connections to design a range of real-world projects.
-You’ll develop a creative voice and an in-demand skill set applicable for a range of illustration career paths, as well as a creative voice enhanced by our inspiring environment, faculty mentorship, and the tradition of non-conformity and innovative thinking unique to the bay.
+You’ll develop an in-demand skill set applicable for a range of illustration career paths, as well as a creative voice enhanced by our inspiring environment, faculty mentorship, and the tradition of non-conformity and innovative thinking unique to the Bay.

 CCA Illustration emphasizes a strong foundation in drawing and painting.
 In studio courses you’ll learn how to use acrylic, charcoal, collage, colored pencil, gouache, ink, mixed media, and watercolor.
 You’ll gain an understanding of color mixing, figure drawing, and brush techniques, and have the opportunity to learn about screenprinting, hand-lettering, and sculpting in interdisciplinary courses.